apache/iotdb/docs/Development.md

 #### JIRA

-Generally, IoTDB uses JIRA to track logical issues, including bugs and improvements, and uses Github pull requests to manage the review and merge of specific code changes.
-That is, JIRAs are used to describe what should be fixed or changed, and high-level approaches, and pull requests describe how to implement that change in the project’s source code.
-For example, major design decisions are discussed in JIRA.
+Generally, IoTDB uses JIRA to track logical issues, including bugs and improvements, and uses Github pull requests to manage the review and merge specific code changes.
+That is, JIRAs are used to describe what should be fixed or changed, proposing high-level approaches, and pull requests describe how to implement that change in the project’s source code.
+For example, major design decisions discussed in JIRA.

 1. Find the existing IoTDB JIRA that the change pertains to.
     1. Do not create a new JIRA if creating a change to address an existing issue in JIRA; add to the existing discussion and work instead